Brett-Tanner/Journal/2024/Aug_24.md

 ## August 22nd

+### LMS

+- New customer form
+  - [x] Add `data` attribute to `InputAttributes`
+    - Nah, complex & security risk when not even sure it's needed
+  - [x] Create FormTemplate
+    - [x] Create policy & tests
+    - [x] Create controller & views
+      - [x] Form/new/edit
+        - [x] Field fields
+        - [x] input attribute fields
+      - [x] Create/update/destroy
+  - Create FormSubmission
+    - Associated with:
+      - the parent who submitted it
+      - staff who created it
+      - the form it's a submission for
+    - Main content is jsonb column with the answers keyed by the attribute they were answering
+    - When creating a new one, select from the available form templates to base it off
+    - Will then auto-generate a form based on the template
+    - [x] Generate migration & create factory
+    - [x] Create & test FormSubmissionPolicy
+    - Create views & controller
+      - [x] Index, with links to create from each template

+## August 23rd

 - [] Add button to release/hide all of an event
 - [] [This kid](https://kids-up.app/en/events/173?child=12422)
   - is registered for some activities but they aren't checked